A Parallelogram is a flat shape with opposite sides parallel and equal in length.

 Play with a Parallelogram:

-A parallelogram where angles "a" and "b" are right angles
+A parallelogram where all angles are right angles is a rectangle!

 The Area is the base times the height:

 Example: A parallelogram has a base of 6 m and is 3 m high, what is its Area?

 Area = 6 m × 3 m = 18 m2

 The Perimeter is the distance around the edges.

 The Perimeter is 2 times the (base + side length):